RajK853/tum-adlr-ss21-11/README.md

 4. **model.png**: `PNG` image of the model architecture graph

 ## TODOs
+- Setups to perform experiments in Google Colab + GCP Compute
 - Setups for the Supervised Learning methods
   - Implement a `DenseNet` for the Image-to-Image path planning
   - Implement another model for the Image-to-Points path planning